sethm/symon/README.md

 ## 5.0 Revision History

+  - **0.8.5:** 30 March, 2013 - ASCII display for memory window.
+    Allows user to select a step count from a drop-down box.

   - **0.8.4:** 4 March, 2013 - Fix for ZPX, ZPY display in the trace log
     (change contributed by jsissom)